 No Products in the Cart

 Cashmere has a long history going back many hundreds of years.
 The origins of this natural fibre comes from the cold, mountainous regions of China, Mongolia, India, Turkey and Afghanistan.
 For centuries, local people sought the hircus goats for the fibres of their coats that were long, silky soft and warm to help the animals survive the harsh conditions of winter.
 The fibres were combed off the goats and made into blankets that were prized for their superb warming ability.
-Early written accounts in the 15th century, describe the high quality of fibre from the kashmir goats of the Kashmir region.
-Thus the name Kashmir stuck and for many years Kashmir yarn was traded within the region.
+Early written accounts in the 15th century, described the high quality of fibre from the kashmir goats of the Kashmir region.
+Thus the name Kashmir stuck and for many years kashmir yarn was traded within the region.

 Fast forward to the 18th century and the rise of the Imperial powers.
 Traders brought kashmir items back along the Silk Road from China to Europe and the Americas bringing much excitement.
 Initially kashmir was available exclusively to royalty and the elite members of society.
 It was considered the height of luxury and cashmere shawls or ‘pashminas’ particularly were a symbol of status and the pinnacle of a fashionable aristocratic woman.
 Even Napoleon was reputed to gift his wife Empress Josephine pashminas leading to a large and famous collection of pashminas.